-Blessed Assurance, as I write it online.
-Let me know how you like it.
+Policing the American Empire—Pax Americana, as I write it online.
+Let me know how I could change it for the better.

 I own and operate DUNGAN BOOKS, a small, fiercely independent publishing house in Riverside, California.
 Although I am a Christian writer, you won't find my books in Christian bookstores because of my occasional use of street language which the powers-that-be find vulgar and distasteful.
 Since I refrain from taking the Lord's name in vain and obey the word of God, I do not appreciate having my books banned from sale in their stores.
 They should renounce their elite, one percenter, holier-than-thou notions, journey beyond their restrictive gated communities, and find out what life is like for the rest of us.
 Celebrate humanity as we praise God together.
 Let us be grateful for what we have.
 Read my latest book,

 Today is the 14th anniversary of the 9/11 terrorist attacks.
 Of course, Osama bin Laden (now deceased) was to blame.
 However, New York Mayor Rudy Giulani and the New York Port Authority, which owns the Twin Towers, should share the blame for the deaths of those who jumped to escape the flames.
 Both had the opportunity to stock "base jump" parachutes on the upper floors of the Trade Center.
 Neither did.
 Since there had been a previous attempt to collapse the Twin Towers, New York officials should have been prosecuted for criminal negligence for not taking proper safety precautions.
 Nobody dared to firebomb Tammany Hall when Boss Tweed was in power.
 Rudy Giulani could have protected the Trade Center with a battery of Patriot Missiles and several hundred parachutes.
 It makes me sad that the Big Rotten Apple no longer has a heart.